MicrosoftDocs/dynamics-365-fraud-protection/content/protect-experience.md

 ## Features

-The Protect experience in Fraud Protection provides the features that are described in the following topics:
+The protect experience in Fraud Protection provides the features that are described in the following topics:

 - [Purchase protection](purchase-protection.md)
 - [Artificial intelligence (AI) and insights from the fraud protection network](fraud-protection-network.md)